lbeckman314/demonic-server/README.md

 # edit key, certificate, and passphrase information
 nano config.js

-# run server
+# run server (if no port number is provided, 12345 in this example, the server will default to port 8181)
-node server.js
+node server.js 12345

 # edit server information
 nano demo.js